-The foreign exchange risk disclosures have been prepared on the basis of the Fund's direct investments.
-In addition, any currency hedging to minimise the impact of foreign exchange risk has not been incorporated into the disclosures unless the derivatives are held directly in this fund.
+The foreign exchange risk disclosures have not been prepared on the basis of the Fund's direct investments but on a lookthrough basis to investments held via interposed investment funds.
+In addition, any currency hedging to minimise the impact of foreign exchange risk has not been incorporated into the disclosures unless the derivatives are held directly in this Fund.